astroumd/lmtoy/docs/algorithms.md

 1. exporting to FITS/CLASS/ECSV

-We differentiate three different data operations here:
+We differentiate a number of data operations here:

-0. **Process**:  this is the process that converts RAW data files (taking into account different instruments) into SDFITS format for any of the following (two) operations
+1. **Process**:  this is the process that converts RAW data files (taking into account different instruments) into SDFITS format for any of the following (two) operations

+1. **Operations**:  these are the operations (flagging, smoothing, ...) that define the data good enough for either Stacking or Gridding.

 1. **Stacking**: naively this applies to data such as taken with the RSR.
 Spectra are all taken at the same sky position, and eventually the good spectra will be stacked to gain S/N. This results in a single spectrum, and common formats for output are ECSV and 1D FITS.

-2. **Gridding**: naively this applies to data such as taken with the LSR.
+1. **Gridding**: naively this applies to data such as taken with the LSR.
 Spectra at different arbitrary sky positions in a region of the sky are convolved and gridded on a regular grid.
 The common output format for this is the popular 3D FITS cube.